OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-Jeffery Allen Davis, 46, of Branson, pleaded guilty before U.S. District Judge Richard E. Dorr on Thursday, May 14, 2009, to the charges contained in an April 4, 2008, federal indictment.
+Carl Roger Davis, 74, and his wife, Jo Elaine Davis, 60, both of Branson, pleaded guilty before U.S. District Judge Richard E. Dorr this afternoon to the charges contained in an April 4, 2008, federal indictment.

-Davis admitted that, from 2000 to Jan.
-31, 2005, he participated in a conspiracy to defraud the IRS by paying Bottom Line employees who worked for the Farmhouse Restaurant in cash, and not reporting the cash compensation to the IRS.
+By pleading guilty today, Carl Davis admitted that, from 2000 to Jan.
+31, 2005, he participated in a conspiracy to defraud the government by impeding the function of the IRS to collect federal employment and income taxes from his employees.
+During this time, a portion of some Bottom Line employees’ compensation for work at the Farmhouse Restaurant was paid in cash and not reported to the IRS.
+The understated amount of taxes for the years 2001 through 2004 totals $53,514.

-A portion of some Bottom Line employees’ compensation for work at the Farmhouse Restaurant was paid in cash.
 False payroll information, which omitted the cash compensation, was transmitted to a bookkeeper who initially prepared payroll checks and federal employment tax returns for Bottom Line.
-Bottom Line then filed false Employer’s Quarterly Federal Tax Returns for Bottom Line with the IRS that omitted the cash compensation from total wages, tips and other compensation, and thereby understated the amount of federal employment taxes due from Bottom Line to the United States.
+Carl Davis then filed false Employer’s Quarterly Federal Tax Returns for Bottom Line with the IRS that omitted the cash compensation from total wages, tips and other compensation, and thereby understated the amount of federal employment taxes due from Bottom Line to the United States.
+Carl Davis pleaded guilty today to filing false Employer’s Quarterly Federal Tax Returns.

 This case is being prosecuted by Assistant U.S. Attorney Douglas C. Bunch.
 It was investigated by IRS-Criminal Investigation.